sormehyazdi/dabpGroupProject2021/README.md

 Date: May, 2021
 Course: Decision Analytics for Public Policy

-This repository contains three directories:
+This repository contains three directories and 2 files:
+- V1_DABP_Code/
+- V2_DABP_Code/
-- V1_DABP_Code
+- Final_DABP/
-- V2_DABP_Code
+- DataDictionary.md
-- Final_DABP
+- README.md

 ### Final_DABP
 This directory contains the files necessary to run `final_dabp_project.py` and the csv files necessary to run the script.
 It also contains jupyter notebook files that create figures used for further analysis of the model results.